vantwoutmaarten/solidity-practice/README.md

 2. An admin will choose when the lottery is over (Later this might be a DAO))
 3. The lottery will select a random winner

-The randomness comes from a chainlinkNode, therefore the contract was first funded with link.
+The randomness comes from a chainlinkNode, therefore the contract was fir st funded with link.
 And the code includes events, also (off-chain) to do some logging(prints) on the blockchain.

 First, the lottery is deployed, we get all the contracts and verify all our own contracts.
 Which we can interact with on etherscan.